 See Related: Things to Do in Three Rivers

 Address: 16422 N. Woodson Drive, Ramona, CA 92065

 Whether you love to golf or want to experience a luxury getaway, the Mt.
 Woodson Golf Club is the place to be!
 Not only is this amazing 6000-yard golf course a perfect place to play, but it also offers stunning scenery and views of the surrounding canyons.

 Tee times can be booked online and are available for 1-4 guests.
-For those who would like to add lessons to their visit, instruction can be provided by the half hour, hour, or for a 9-hole game.
+Instructions can be provided for the half hour or a 9-hole game for those who would like to add lessons to their visit.

 The Mt.
 Woodson Golf Course and Country Club also feature the highly-rated Stony Mountain Bar and Grill.
 Offering a delicious selection for any time of the day, the grill is a great place to grab a bite before or after a round of golf.